kdsgit06/building-planer/README.md

 - I’m still learning, so I didn’t handle some things (like if you draw a rectangle with negative size).

 ## Screenshots
+## Screenshots
 Here are some pictures of my app!
+I had trouble getting the images to show up at first, but I figured out I needed to match the file names exactly.

 ### Drawing Some Shapes
 ![Drawing shapes](screenshots/drawing-shapes.png)